ibm-cloud-docs/watson/endpoints-change.md

 {{site.data.keyword.watson}} API endpoint URLs at `watsonplatform.net` are changing and will not work after they are retired.
 Update your calls to use the newer endpoint URLs.
 {: shortdesc}

-The `watsonplatform.net` endpoint URLs are deprecated and are scheduled to be retired on 26 May 2021.
+The `watsonplatform.net` endpoint URLs were retired on 26 May 2021.
 Update your API calls to use new URLs.
 {: deprecated}

 As each {{site.data.keyword.watson}} service announced in December 2019, the pattern for the new endpoint URLs is `api.{location}.{offering}.watson.cloud.ibm.com`.
 For example, with {{site.data.keyword.conversationshort}} services that are hosted in Washington DC, the `message` endpoint changes from `https://gateway-wdc.watsonplatform.net/assistant/api/v1/workspaces/{workspace_id}/message` to `https://api.us-east.assistant.watson.cloud.ibm.com/instances/{instance_id}/v1/workspaces/{workspace_id}/message`.
 The domain, location, and offering identifier are different in the new endpoint.